-Just like humans, grapevines and vineyards can get sick.
+Just like humans, grapevines and vineyards can get sick with grapevine fungal diseases.

 Powdery mildew, caused by the fungus Eriysipe necator, also goes by the name Oidium tuckeri (Oidium for short) after the garden William Tucker who first described the disease in the mid-1800s.

 Powdery mildew is a fungal disease specific to grapevines.
 American species are more resistant than the European Vitis vinifera, and some V. vinifera varieties tend to be more susceptible than others, for example, Chardonnay and Cabernet Sauvignon struggle with powdery mildew.

 Powdery mildew’s growth and spread are determined by temperature, not humidity.
 The fungal spores overwinter in buds and canes, then emerge in the spring, damaging shoots, inflorescences (new flowers), and grapes, ultimately reducing yield or the total tonnage of grapes harvested from a vineyard.

 Powdery mildew thrives in dense, shady conditions.
 Management options include pruning the vine to reduce shade and applying sulfur sprays and fungicides.

 Downy mildew, or Peronospora, lives inside the vine’s tissue.
 The fungus originated from North America and has made its way to most wine regions around the world.
 Downy mildew attacks green tissue and defoliates the vine, reducing photosynthesis and, ultimately, yield.